Dinah: In Genesis

 Dinah is first mentioned in Genesis 30:21 as the daughter of Leah and Jacob, born to Leah after she bore six sons to Jacob.
 In Genesis 34, Dinah went out to visit the women of Shechem, where her people had made camp and where her father Jacob had purchased the land where he had pitched his tent.
-Shechem (the son of Hamor, the prince of the land) then took her and raped her, but how this text is to be exactly translated and understood is the subject of scholarly controversy.
+Shechem (son of Hamor, the prince of the land) then took her and raped her, but how this text is to be exactly translated and understood is the subject of scholarly controversy.

 Shechem asked his father to obtain Dinah for him, to be his wife.
 Hamor came to Jacob and asked for Dinah for his son: "Make marriages with us; give your daughters to us, and take our daughters for yourselves.
 You shall dwell with us; and the land shall be open to you."
 Shechem offered Jacob and his sons any bride-price they named.
 But "the sons of Jacob answered Shechem and his father Hamor deceitfully, because he had defiled their sister Dinah"; they said they would accept the offer if the men of the city agreed to be circumcised.

-So the men of Shechem were deceived, and were circumcised; and "on the third day, when they were sore, two of the sons of Jacob and Leah, Simeon and Levi, Dinah's brothers, took their swords and came upon the city unawares, and killed all the males.
-They slew Hamor and his son Shechem with the sword, and took Dinah out of Shechem's house, and went away."
-And the sons of Jacob plundered whatever was in the city and in the field, "all their wealth, all their little ones and their wives, all that was in the houses."
+So the men of Shechem were deceived, and were circumcised.
+On the third day, when they were sore, two of the sons of Jacob and Leah, Simeon and Levi, led their army and massacred all the men including Hamor and his son Shechem by sword, freed Dinah out of Shechem's house, and stole the women and treasures.

 "Then Jacob said to Simeon and Levi, 'You have brought trouble on me by making me odious to the inhabitants of the land, the Canaanites and the Perizzites; my numbers are few, and if they gather themselves against me and attack me, I shall be destroyed, both I and my household.'
 But they said, 'Should he treat our sister as a harlot?'"
 (Genesis 34:31).